jgthomas/piptube/README.md

 Picture-in-picture video wrapper for mpv and youtube-dl

-Play local video files and video URLs in a floating, borderless, always-on-top mpv window.
+Play local video files and video URLs in a floating, borderless, always-on-top, mpv window.

 ![picture in picture](images/piptube_floating.png)